 No matter the reason for my change in tastes, I wouldn’t know that I liked the new-to-me foods unless I first gave them a try.
 Experts say there are significant benefits to trying new things.
-In a Redbook article, “50s dating sites free”, the author discusses that trying new things, well…opens us up to new things.
+In a Redbook article, “The Surprising Benefits of Finding a New Hobby”, the author discusses that trying new things, well…opens us up to new things.
 New ways of thinking, new ideas and new experiences.

 In his TED talk, Matt Cutts shares how his effort to try something new for 30 days has led him to climb Mt.
 Kilimanjaro, start biking to work and write a novel (albeit a terrible one as he’s the first to admit).
 One of my favorite things to do when I’m in a funk is to drive a different route to work, the mall or routine errands.
 It’s not nearly as fun as climbing a dormant volcano in Africa but it does help clean out the cobwebs in my head.